yatesco/seafile-docs/deploy_pro/faq_for_seafile_pro_server.md

   Now try re-opening the preview page in the brower again.

   Also if you are deploying seafile in cluster mode, make sure memcached is working on each server.

+- Q: The above solution does not solve my problem.

+  A: Please check whether the user you run Seafile can correctly start the libreoffice process.
+There may be permission problems.